Nikoms/phpunit-splitter/README.md

 ./vendor/bin/phpunit -d split-gathering-data=5
 ```

-## Split modes (temporary)

-* 1: Remove tests that does not exist anymore
-* 2: Add new tests
-* 4: Init groups before testing in parallel

 ## How does it work?
-* Issue: Sometimes the sqlite is still in lock mode.
-So we have to create a tmp table (another sqlite file)
 * Split equally depending on the number of jobs and create fake groups
 * Pass this fake group to the loop (with a grep maybe)
 * Run tests that only have this fake group